averkij/video-splitter/README.md

 ![terminator](/img/terminator.jpg)

+## Hardsub

+You can optionally burn the subtitles into the video with the following ffmpeg command:

+- <code>ffmpeg -i cutted.avi -vcodec libx264 -vf subtitles=cutted.srt:force_style='Fontsize=26' -y output.avi</code>

+Use the **force_style** attribute to adjust the subtitles appearance.
+Also see the [Subtitles filter documentation](http://ffmpeg.org/ffmpeg-filters.html#subtitles-1) and this [How to burn subtitles into video](https://trac.ffmpeg.org/wiki/HowToBurnSubtitlesIntoVideo) guide.

 ## Splitting video

 As an input you should have the video and the **correctly synchronized** subtitles in *.srt* format.
 Please, check that before proceeding.

 ### Prepare the config

-`python .\srt2csv.py -i input\Terminator.srt -o terminator_config.csv`
+- <code>python .\srt2csv.py -i input\Terminator.srt -o terminator_config.csv</code>

-This makes the config file which looks like this:
+This makes the config file which looks something like this:

 |start_time|end_time|rename_to|content|
 |-|-|-|-|